Connor-DewDrop-87/rapid-prototype-nextGenGame-Team1/README.md

 **Project**: Rapid Prototype #1, Digital Prototyping Development, Mohawk College
 ## Objective statement:

-We wish to test whether or not the charge jump mechanic is enough of a challenge to the player, as well as whether or not the failures or successes of the player feels rewarding
+We wish to test whether or not the charge jump mechanic is enough of a challenge to the player, as well as whether or not the failures or successes of the player feels rewarding.

-**Player's goals**:
+## Player's goals:

-The players goal is to jump or climb over obstacles to reach the goal
+The players goal is to jump or climb over obstacles to reach the goal.

 --------------------------------------Controls and How to Play-----------------------------------------------